-mask

 Most Popular Exfiltration Techniques

-According to MITRE ATT&CK, the top eight executions relied upon to exfiltrate data are:
+According to the MITRE ATT&CK framework, the top eight executions relied upon to exfiltrate data are:

 • Exfiltration Over DNS: